 Alternatively, if you have personal folder files within Outlook, you can drag messages from the "Advanced Find" window and drop them in a personal folder file.
 Personal file folders are stored on your computer and do not contribute to the size of your mailbox.

 To reduce the size of your mailbox, archive older messages in Outlook personal folder files, or configure AutoArchive to automatically archive old messages; see Description of the AutoArchive feature in Outlook.

 click the question mark on the upper right.
 For more, see How can I get help with Microsoft Office software?

 IU Exchange accounts are appropriate for storing institutional data elements classified as Public.
 Do not use your Exchange account to store institutional data elements classified as University-internal, Restricted, or Critical.

 The IU Committee of Data Stewards and the University Information Policy Office (UIPO) set official classification levels and data management standards for institutional data in accordance with the university's Management of Institutional Data (DM-01) policy.
 If you have questions about the classifications of institutional data, contact the appropriate Data Steward.
-To determine the most sensitive classification of institutional data you can store on any given UITS service, see the "Choosing an appropriate storage solution" section of At IU, which dedicated file storage services and IT services with storage components are appropriate for sensitive institutional data, including ePHI research data?
+To determine the most sensitive classification of institutional data you can store on any given UITS service, see the "Choosing an appropriate storage solution" section of At IU, which dedicated file storage services and IT services with storage components are appropriate for sensitive institutional data, including research data containing protected health information?

 This is document aqfr in the Knowledge Base.